Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

 You can stop the coroutine checking the progress upon receiving any of the following event notifications for the scene and event type in question: `LoadComplete`, `UnloadComplete` to handle local scene loading progress tracking.
 Otherwise, you should use the `LoadEventCompleted` or `UnloadEventCompleted` to assure that when your "scene loading progress" visual handler stops it will stop at ~roughly~ the same time as the rest of the connected clients.
 The server will always be slightly ahead of the clients since it notifies itself locally and then broadcasts this message to all connected clients.

 ### SceneEvent Properties
-The SceneEvent class contains values that may or may not be set depending upon the `SceneEventType`.
+The SceneEvent class has values that may or may not be set depending upon the `SceneEventType`.
 Below are two quick lookup tables to determine which property is set for each `SceneEventType`.

 **Part-1**<br/>
 ![image](images/SceneEventProperties-1.png)<br/>